A global knowledge ecosystem of students, professionals & industry-leaders to share, create, and mentor experiences

 EduREPORTS

-EduREPORTS is a programme where we publish the research reports created by the
+EduREPORTS is an online publication where we share the research reports created by the

-graduating cohorts of the WorkEx Bootcamp and independent research submitted from our community on diverse topics such as technology, social welfare, and more.
+graduating cohorts of EduSpace programmes and independent research submitted from our community on diverse topics such as technology, social welfare, and more.

 AI – A Necessary Evil? by Krisha Makharia